 - After logging off you can use a web browser back button to see previously opened web pages

-- After changing an email address other open sessions are not invalidated
+- After changing an email address or password other open sessions and existing password reset tokens are not invalidated

 - 2017-12-10 Anonymous researcher reported a session termination vulnerability and earned $50.

 - 2017-11-22 Anonymous researcher reported a self XSS protection vulnerability - we don't consider it to be our vulnerability, but we may take measures to mitigate it in the future.

 - 2017-11-22 Anonymous researcher reported a tab open vulnerability and earned ~$100.

 - 2017-11-22 Anonymous researcher reported an SSL cookie vulnerability (investigating).

 - 2017-11-21 Anonymous researcher reported a minor issue related to the email change and earned a reward of ~$30.

 - 2017-11-16 Ch Chakradhar (Spi3er) reported a minor issue which made it possible to check the existence of a user by email and earned a reward of ~$30.

 - 2017-11-08 Anonymous researcher reported a vulnerability which gave him access to our staging database and to a third-party server which we used for monitoring and control.
 Thus he earned a reward of ~$500.